Nemin32/Nemin32.github.io/soulstorm/_posts/2021-03-31-achievements.md

 The achievements also seem to imply there are only two endings as opposed to the commonly mentioned theory of having a good/neutral/bad one.

+I also found the portal reference in "Now You're Thinking With Bird Portals" mildly amusing.